 Typically, the Lo/Lo figures exclude unladen tonnage and the liquid bulk figures are broken down into two categories; figures that include transhipments and figures that exclude transhipments.
 These figures are used to inform the shipping, maritime and ports industries and also to assist the Department of Transport, Tourism and Sport in decision making on government policy.
 The figures are also used in the Irish Maritime Development Office's annual publication, the Irish Maritime Transport Economist.

-The statistics for Quarter 4, 2016 were released on 8th February 2017.
-The latest iShip Index* shows that shipping and port activity in the Republic of Ireland fell by 2% in the fourth quarter of 2016 when compared to the corresponding period of 2015 .
+According to the latest iShip Index published by the Irish Maritime Development Office (IMDO), shipping and port activity in the Republic of Ireland rose by 1% in the second quarter of 2017 when compared to the corresponding period of 2016.

-Note: All freight and passenger comparisons are done on a yearly basis (Q4 2015 v Q4 2016)
+Note: All freight and passenger comparisons are done on a yearly basis (Q2 2016 v Q2 2017)

 *iShip Index: The iShip index is a volume index for all freight traffic moved to and from the Republic of Ireland.
 This does not include passengers and transhipment activity.
 More information on the iShip index can be accessed here.